JeffWeinell/cactus2trees/README.md

 # cactus2trees

-Pipeline for generating gene trees from a whole genome alignment in Hierarchical Alignment (HAL) Format and produced using Progressive Cactus
+Pipeline for generating locus alignments and gene trees from a whole genome alignment in Hierarchical Alignment (HAL) Format and produced using Progressive Cactus

 - Inputs:
   - HAL file with aligned genomes